cjstiel/ownership-electricity-retail/README.md

 ### Firm-level data

- We use official microdata from the German Statistical Office (AFiD).
+ We use official microdata from the _German Statistical Office_

-- consisting of balance sheet and product data from German electricity firms covering the years 2003-12
+- consisting of balance sheet and product data [_(AFiD)_](https://gitlab.com/modern-state-owned-firms/data/afid-data) from German electricity firms covering the years 2003-12
-- merging data sets from 9 different surveys
+- merging data sets from 9 different surveys.

 See [gitlab.com/modern-state-owned-firms/data](https://gitlab.com/modern-state-owned-firms/data) for more information on the data sources and the linkage strategy to merge all the data sources.